 “You are my newly anointed angel of death.
 You will unleash a plague,” the omnipotent voice declared.

 “You are the womb cultivating and carrying my children of death.
 Go and cover the city with my children.
-That is your only purpose, your single reason for being, you are not a man but a phage in man’s clothing!” howled the celestial voice from the spiraling darkness.
+That is your only purpose, your single reason for being, you are not a man but a phage in man’s clothing!”
+God's voice thundered in the spiraling darkness.

 Daniel was jolted awake by a spasmatic cough.
 He hacked and choked for a few agonizing moments before finally catching his breath.